 His recordings cover a wide range of repertoire and appear on EMI, Naxos, Chandos, Koch International Classics, ASV, Meridian, Albany and other labels to widespread acclaim.
 His recent CD, ‘Beethoven by Arrangement’ with pianist David Owen Norris, a collection of works arranged for viola and piano was issued on theToccata Classics label and widely praised. “…with a performance of the quality here, we can experience the dedicated and delightful musicianship that these players bring to this wonderful music.”
 International Record Review

-His latest recording is of the ‘Divinum Mysterium’ viola concerto by the American composer Kenneth Fuchs with the LSO and Joanne Falletta on Naxos American Classics.
+His most recent recording is of the ‘Divinum Mysterium’ viola concerto by the American composer Kenneth Fuchs with the LSO and Joanne Falletta on Naxos American Classics.

 After leaving the LSO in October 2015 he spent three years as Professor of Viola at the School of Music at Soochow University in Suzhou, China before returning to London to resume his teaching at the Royal Academy of Music and his position in the London Sinfonietta.